vegaprotocol/specs/protocol/0028-GOVE-governance.md

 The state of a market successfully closed by the governance vote should be `closed`.

+Please note that certain types of markets like [perpetual futures](./0053-PERP-product_builtin_perpetual_future.md) may perform additional actions during governance closure, refer to their specs for details.

 ### 6.2.
 Suspend the market

 This proposal puts the market into an auction mode which can only be exit with a governance proposal to resume the market.
 It can be applied to a market that's in any of the active (accepting orders) states including the opening auction.